tdalbertson/tdalbertson/README.md

 #### More about me:

-- Airsoft is my hobby and passion.
-I'm working on a small business with a friend related to this.
 - Watching movies and talking about them.
 - Watching tech videos and device repair videos.
 - Shoes and streetwear.